- Case Western Reserve University School of Law, J.D., 2014

 - Obtaining summary judgment for clients on a variety of employment matters involving state and federal claims of discrimination, harassment, and retaliation

 - Successfully dismissing claims on behalf of clients in employment matters involving state and federal claims of discrimination, harassment, retaliation, and tort claims

 Don has presented seminars throughout the country on a wide variety of employment related topics.
 Don received his J.D. from Case Western Reserve University, and was the Student Bar Association Social Chair during his third year of law school.
 Don received his B.A., with a major in Economics, from The Ohio State University.

-- 3/27/2019Vorys attorney Don Slezak will speak at a Lorman seminar on March 27, 2019.
-Slezak’s presentation is entitled, “Hiring Compliance for Recruiters.”
+- 3/27/2019Vorys attorney Don Slezak presented at a Lorman seminar on March 27, 2019.
+Slezak’s presentation was entitled, “Hiring Compliance for Recruiters.”

 - 11/7/2018Michigan becomes the most recent state to legalize the recreational use of marijuana with the passage of Proposal 18-1 on November 6, 2018.

 - 5/19/2017The National Labor Relations Board (NLRB) recently found a regional fast-food chain’s uniform policy, which prohibited employees from wearing any type of buttons, pins or stickers not provided by the restaurant, to be in violation of NLRA Section 8(a)(1).